-Deemed University, Pune (India)

-Under the Faculty of Arts, Social Sciences and Commerce Bachelor of Commerce (B. Com.)
-Course Structure (Choice Based Credit and Grade System) (Implemented from June 2018)
+BHARATI VIDYAPEETH DEEMED TO BE UNIVERSITY, PUNE (INDIA) SCHOOL OF DISTANCE EDUCATION Under The Faculty of Arts, Social Sciences and Commerce Bachelor of Commerce (B. Com.)
+Course Structure

+(Choice Based Credit and Grade System)

+(To be implemented from June 2019)